Aramco and Sabic announced the $69 billion deal last week

 After three years of cutting Sabic’s costs, Al Benyan said he’s focused on maintaining and expanding those efficiencies as the chemical arm of Aramco.

 “Each business has its own requirements,” he said.
-“I’m confident that Sabic will continue in that way.”For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“I’m confident that Sabic will continue in that way.”oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.